appbaseio/reactive-manual/docs/v1/search-components/ResultCard.md

 - **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
 - **dataField** `String`
-    data field to be mapped with `ResultList`'s UI view, used for providing a sorting context.
+    data field to be mapped with `ResultCard`'s UI view, used for providing a sorting context.
 - **title** `String or HTML` [optional]
     title of the component, to be shown in the UI.
 - **stream** `Boolean` [optional]